benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 #### Notes
 {1}: Decoupling as far as space and time is concerned.
 Publish/Subscribe introduces a different type of coupling, namely: semantic coupling.
+{2}: EventStream is NOT a distributed solution and is only intended to be implemented within a single application.

 [1]:http://www.scala-lang.org/